 Planning is considered to be the most important because this is where it all begins.
 Every decision taken in this step will act as a foundation for the development of the entire platform and a shaky foundation never did any good.

-Here is a brief rundown of the planning process, and how we can use to decipher the code to wine eCommerce success-
+So, now that you know how crucial the planning process is, here is a brief rundown of the planning process, and how we can use it to decipher the code to wine eCommerce success-

 Determining the business goals and objectives: